Lymah123/js-project-webpage-color-changing/README.md

 - D20.
 I looked for beginner's and advanced-level repos to harness my backend development journey.
 I forked two repos.
 Starred 3 repos on backend development.
 I read a blog post on backend development.
 - D21.
-I read a blog on accessibility for developers.
+I read a blog on accessibility for developers
 - D22.
 I learned kernel versus operating system and tools. by the Linux Foundation.
 - D23.